git-onepixel/eslint-config-react-recommend/README.md

 ## Usage

-Create the `.eslintrc.js` file in the root of your project and add the configuration as below:
+Create the `.eslintrc.js` file in the root of your project and add the configuration as below.

 ```javascript
 module.exports = {